 What is the workplace charging scheme for electric cars?

-The Workplace Charging Scheme (WCS) aims to encourage the more widespread adoption of electric cars.
+The Workplace Charging Scheme (WCS) has aimed to encourage the more widespread adoption of electric cars since its launch in 2022.

 This guide explains how the scheme works – and how it could benefit you as a business owner or employee.